-From the European Union's point of view, all this has affected the timing and content of the programmes.
-EU lending has evolved towards a more policy-oriented role and a greater synergy has been achieved with grant-based EU instruments (mostly the EU PHARE - Poland and Hungary: aid for economic restructuring - programme).
-This can be illustrated by the operations initiated in 1994 with Bulgaria, Romania and Slovakia.
+From the European Union's point of view, all this has affected the timing and the content of the programmes.
+EU lending has evolved towards a more policy-oriented role and a greater synergy has been achieved with grant-based EU instruments (mostly the EU-PHARE- programme).
+This can be illustrated by the operations initiated in 1994 with Bulgaria, Romania and the Slovak Republic.

-Macroeconomic imbalances persisted and reform remained elusive in Bulgaria and Romania throughout 1993.
+Macro-economic imbalances persisted and reform remained elusive in Bulgaria and Romania throughout 1993.
 Arrangements concluded in 1992 with the IMF and the World Bank ran off-track, and discussions on new comprehensive programmes dragged on during most of 1993.
-At the same time, the newly independent Slovakia was experiencing difficulties coping with the huge loss of transfers that it had received under the Federation.
-For these countries, therefore, it was important that financial assistance be available when a renewed willingness to progress with stabilization and reform emerged.
-This happened from late 1993 to early 1994 when authorities in all three countries decided to engage in new comprehensive programmes that could be supported by the international community.
-The European Union decided at this juncture to respond favourably to the request for further macrofinancial assistance in the context of the G24 to complement IMF and World Bank arrangements.
+At the same time, the newly independent Slovak Republic was experiencing difficulties coping with the huge loss of transfers that it had received under the Federation.
+For those countries, it was therefore important that financial assistance be available when a renewed willingness to progress with stabilization and reform emerged.
+This happened in late 1993-early 1994 when authorities in all three countries decided to engage in new comprehensive programmes that could be supported by the international community.
+The European Union decided at this juncture to respond favourably to the request for further macro-financial assistance in the context of G-24 to complement IMF and World Bank arrangements.

-Although the total amounts of resources committed by the G24 have not been, in relative terms, as large as in the previous operations, the coordination between the Commission and the Bretton Woods institutions has been more intense.
-In addition, the policy dialogue with the authorities in the countries concerned has broadened considerably.
+Although the total amounts of resources committed by the G-24 have not been, in relative terms, as large as in the previous operations, the co-ordination between the Commission and the Bretton Woods institutions has been more intense.
+Also the policy dialogue with the authorities in the countries concerned has broadened considerably.